-fiftieth wedding anniversary, celebrated last weekend in my home town, in the current church building of my old childhood church family, brought back many memories-not so much of the honored couple, but of the two ex-pastors in attendance.
-And, by extension, every other pastor I had while growing up in that church.
+FIFTIETH WEDDING ANNIVERSARY, celebrated one weekend in my home town, in the current church building of my old childhood church family, brought back many memories-not so much of the honored couple, but of the two former pastors who were in attendance, and, by extension, every other pastor I had while growing up in that church.

-The two men at the celebration are now "retired"-if it is possible for a pastor to retire completely.
+The two men at the celebration are now "retired"-if it is possible for anyone of that calling to retire completely.
 They are more gray than before, a tad thicker around the middle, and their attire less formal than it once would have been at such an occasion.
 From across the room Linda and I were struck by the aging that had occurred in them since we last saw them.

 Up close, however, shaking their hands and exchanging memories, we immediately saw that they were the same gracious men of character and warmth we had known before.
 Time does not erase the essentials of someone called by God to pastor His flock.
 And in a moment we were reminded of all the many reasons these men had held our respect for so long.